bseymour/quickphotoalbum/README.md

 4) JSON response is returned, and parsed to manipulate the DOM accordingly, including image requests
 5) Images are subsequently requested from Cloudinary
 6) Album details are managed via a seperate .json file {album}-album-details.json
+7) Additionally a light box also enables images to be seen bigger, including fullscreen, and also a slideshow

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fbseymour%2Fquickphotoalbum) <a href="https://app.netlify.com/start/deploy?repository=https://github.com/bseymour/quickphotoalbum">